bonzz/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_06.md

 11. Monitor the deployment status by selecting **Notifications Bell** at the top of the portal.
 In a minute or so, you should see a confirmation of the successful deployment.
 Select **Go to Resource**.

 ### Task 2: Configure subnets
-First Line
-   Line 2
- line 3
-  line 4

 1. Go to the WGVNetRG1 Group, and select **WGVNet1 Virtual Network** blade if you're not there already, and select **Subnets** under **Settings** on the left.

     ![In the Virtual Network blade, under Settings, Subnets is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image28.png "Virtual Network blade")
-14. Monitor the deployment status by selecting Notifications Bell at the top of the portal.
-In a minute or so, you should see a confirmation of the successful deployment.
-Select **Go to Resource**.

 2. In the **Subnets** blade select **+Subnet**.

     ![In the Subnets blade, the add Subnet button is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image29.png "Subnets blade")